flancia-coop/doc.anagora.org/flancia-meet.md

   - e.g. like RT on Twitter started as a user text based action that twitter then codified?
   - stoa can provide a nice meta layer on top of people's digital gardens
     - e.g. use pull in the stoa without having to use it in own garden
-  - it would work on trust on people not gaming the s
+  - it would work on trust on people not gaming the stoa
+    - trust based systems can be a good thing
+    - e.g. look at problems of trustless blockchain projects
+- [[flancian]] has been thinking about [[browse as]]
 - [[agora bot]]
 -